 Both iPhones and Android phones have straightforward ways of backing up your phone regularly.

 Worst case scenario—your phone is gone.
 Really gone.
 Either it’s hopelessly lost or got stolen.
 What now?
 Lock it remotely or even wipe its data entirely.
-While that last bit about wiping the phone seems like a drastic move, if you maintain regular backups as mentioned above, your data is secure in the cloud—ready for you to restore.
-In all, this means that hackers won’t be able to access you, or your company’s, sensitive information—which can keep you out of trouble and your professional business safe.
-Apple provides iOS users with a step-by-step guide for remotely wiping devices, and Google offers up a guide for Android users as well.
+While it seems like a drastic move, your data is secure in the cloud ready to be restored IF you maintain regular backups as mentioned above.
+This means hackers won’t be able to access your or your company’s sensitive information, keeping you and your professional business safe.
+Apple and Google provide their users with a step-by-step guide for remotely wiping devices.

-With so much of your life on your phone, getting security software installed on it can protect you and the things you keep on your phone.
-Whether you’re an Android owner or iOS owner, mobile security software can keep your data, your shopping, and payments secure.
+With so much of your life on your phone, getting security software installed on it can protect you and the things you keep.
+Whether you’re an Android owner or iOS owner, McAfee+ conducts regular security scans to help you keep your personal, financial, and even company data secure.

 The post 7 Tips to Protect Your Smartphone from Getting Hacked appeared first on McAfee Blog.